Niklas-Deworetzki/ara/README.md

 // An alias for a structure type with two members. type StructureTypeName = { member1: Int, member2: Alias }

+// An alias for a reference to a type named 'T' type Ref = &T
 ```

 ### Routines